j-rigler/csm_project_/README.md

 All necessary input for both codes, can be found in the folder /input.

-In the folder /substitution, you find a summary of all substitution relationships as a table and visualized matrices for all subgroups.
+In the folder /substitution, you find a summary of all substitution indexes as a table and visualized matrices for all subgroups, derived according to 4.4.5 Item substitutability.